blinkinput/blinkinput-android/README.md

 ## <a name="blinkOCR"></a> Scanning segments with BlinkOCR recognizer

 This section discusses the setting up of BlinkOCR recognizer and obtaining results from it.
-You should also check the `BlinkOCRApp` demo for example.
+You should also check the demo for example.

 ### Setting up BlinkOCR recognizer